odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

         * See [Discovery and Stewardship](/features/discovery-and-stewardship/overview) to understand how metadata discovery works.
         * See [Area 6](/types/6) in the *Open Metadata Types* to understand how discovery metadata is represented.

-!!! summary Bringing it all together
+??? summary "Bringing it all together"

     Figure 13 summarizes how the common definitions create a rich picture around the resources used by your organization.
 As they link to the technical metadata, they complement and reinforce the understanding of your data.
 In a real-world deployment, the aim is to automate as much of this linkage as possible.
 This is made considerably easier if the implementation landscape is reasonable consistent.
 However, where the stored data values do not match the expected types defined in the schema, the metadata model reveals the inconsistencies and often requires human intervention to ensure the links are correct.